What is a signatory?

 - Through the Open Computing Facility (OCF) The OCF also offers free hosting to student organizations, and they can help you install WordPress or other content management systems to help you more easily manage your website.
 Please note that they are NOT a web design service.

-- By submitting an offsite hosting request.
+- Host the website off campus.
 Please note that if you choose this option, you will have to purchase or provide hosting from a third party.

 If your organization does not want, or is not eligible for, a groupname.berkeley.edu domain name, you can purchase domain names (e.g. www.groupname.com) from third party vendors.
 Note: If you choose to do this, you may not use University Trademarked names as part of your domain (e.g. Cal, Berkeley, Oski, etc.) without permission from the Office of Business Contracts and Brand Protection.
 If you’re setting up a website for your RSO, please make sure you’re familiar with the Student Organization Domain Name Guidelines.